 Belfast is connected to Liverpool and Cairnryan by the ferry company Stena Line.
 Or, you can take the train from Belfast to Larne and then take one of the P&O ferries

 Taking the train sounded easiest to us, so that’s what we did!
 The comfortable ride took approximately 3 hours and dropped us into Belfast’s Central Station, which was a short 10 minute cab ride from our hotel, the Europa.

 Here are a couple tips for taking the train from Dublin to Belfast

 - Buy online in advance to save as fares go up with time.
-Round trip train fare ran us about 40 euro in spring 2019.
+Round trip train fare ran us about 40 euro on our spring trip.